 - Add in the flour, cornstarch, baking soda and salt, and beat on medium-low speed until combined.
 Fold in (stir in) the chocolate chips by hand until just combined.

-- Use a large cookie scoop (equivalent to 3 tablespoons) or a spoon to shape the dough into balls, and place them on a parchment-covered baking sheet.
+- Shape the dough into balls that are about 1-inch in diameter, and place them on a parchment-covered baking sheet.
 Chill in the refrigerator for at least 10-20 minutes, or until the dough is chilled through.
 (This will help prevent the cookies from spreading out too flat when they bake.)